 - Validate your map.
 Before you make decisions or take action, you need to verify how accurately the map reflects the actual journey.
 There are various ways to validate the map.
 You can engage customer advisory boards or focus groups and have them go through the same exercise.
 Or you can circle back to the persona research participants and invite them in the next phase of the study.

 - Determine what constitutes success.
-Establish the measures and metrics how you will measure improvements in the customer experience (for examples the reduction of leakage in a particular stage, the change in adoption rate, the amount of time to problem resolution, overall improvement in customer satisfaction, reduction in time to renewals, etc.) AND success of map implementation.
+Establish the measures and metrics by which you will measure improvements in the customer experience (for examples the reduction of leakage in a particular stage, the change in adoption rate, the amount of time to problem resolution, overall improvement in customer satisfaction, reduction in time to renewals, etc.) AND the success of map implementation.

 - Go live.
-Produce a visual of your map, develop your implementation plan, implement your action plan, monitor results, document your learnings.
-Build a plan to address James Allen’s “Three D’s,” which he believes enables organizations to offer an exceptional customer experience:
+Produce a visual of your map, develop your implementation plan, implement your action plan, monitor results, and document your learnings.
+Build a plan to address James Allen’s “Three D’s,” which he believes enable organizations to offer an exceptional customer experience:

 - Design the correct incentive for the correctly identified consumer, offered in an enticing environment.